This secluded floating lodge is a place for getting back to nature and observing some of Canada’s wildlife, whichever season you decide to visit.

 Start planning your tailor-made trip by contacting one of our Canada specialists

 - Make an inquiry

 The lodge has eight identical rooms with either one king bed or two twin beds.
 Each room has an en suite bathroom, with a toilet and a shower.
 The rooms are rustically furnished with wooden boarded walls and simple furniture.
-There are complimentary bathrobes, and although hairdryers aren’t permitted for energy-saving reasons, rooms do have sockets for charging cameras.
-All of the rooms look out either towards the rainforest at the back of the lodge, or across the water directly in front of the property.
+There are complimentary bathrobes, and although hair dryers aren’t permitted for energy-saving reasons, rooms do have sockets for charging cameras.
+All of the rooms look out either toward the rainforest at the back of the lodge, or across the water directly in front of the property.